MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 managed by a set of algorithm and kernel modules.
 Broadly speaking, algorithms are higher-level subroutines that deal only with full fields, and kernels are lower level subroutines that implement the computation.

+Within LFRic, the PSyKAl architecture governs the relationship between algorithms and kernels.
+The implementation of the PSyKAl design lies at the heart both of the concepts of the separation of concerns that LFRic aims to support and the portable performance goals that LFRic aims to deliver.

-The structure of algorithms and kernels is governed by the :ref:`PSyKAl design <section psykal>`.
+The structure of algorithms and kernels is the subject of the major section describing the :ref:`LFRic data model and its use of PSyclone
+<section psykal and datamodel>`.